 If you only have a few hours, you only want to do the crème de la crème of touristing.
 Ask people what the favourite part of their holiday was and what parts weren't so great.
 You can do all of their holiday highlights without having to do the disappointing bits!

 In terms of Asian stopovers, Delhi is often overlooked.
-Delhi Airport has great transportation into the city with resonable luggage locker rates at its train stations.
+Delhi Airport (Indira Gandhi International Airport - DEL) has great transportation into the city with reasonable luggage locker rates at its train stations.
 As soon as you get off the metro, you get slapped right in the face with the spectacular sensations of India right in the heart of its most dynamic city.

-Kiev is a beautiful city you can easily see in a day and its jaw-droppingly cheap with good airport connections:
+Kyiv (KBP) is a beautiful city you can easily see in a day and it's jaw-droppingly cheap with good airport connections:

-After finding out that Air Mauritius offer a stopover here on their UK - Perth flight, I've become slightly obsessed.
+After finding out that Air Mauritius offer a stopover at Sir Seewoosagur Ramgoolam International Airport (MRU) on their UK - Perth flight, I've become slightly obsessed.
 According to Lonely Planet, Pointe d'Esny and Blue Bay have some of the most beautiful stretches of beach on the entire island, not to mention being right next to the airport.
 Ile aux Aigrettes is a popular ecotourism destination also on the airport side of things (although the island is a pretty nice stopover size in general).